2024-2025 Hubert H. Humphrey Fellowship Program

 - Prospective Fellows should have a minimum of five years full-time professional experience (prior to August 2023) in the relevant field and should be interested in the policy aspects of their field of specialization.
 Candidates must have completed a university degree program requiring at least four years of full-time study to qualify for participation in U.S. graduate study programs.

 - U.S. universities require current English language test scores for Humphrey candidates from all countries.
-Nominees who successfully pass the interview stage should take the TOEFL by October 2022.
+Nominees who successfully pass the interview stage should take the TOEFL in September 2023.
 Registration information and test expenses will be provided and covered by the U.S. Embassy Tbilisi.

 Ineligible candidates include:

 - Recent university graduates (even if they have significant positions);

 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language);

 - Individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to August 2023;